perl-foundation-outreach/gsoc-2023-ideas/mentors-guide.md

 # Perlyglot Mentors Guide

-This is TPFs guide for people that want to mentor a project in the Perl / Raku ecosystem.
+This is TPRFs guide for people that want to mentor a project in the Perl / Raku ecosystem.
 It is important to understand the responsibilities becoming a mentor brings about.
 Google has some excellent documentation about GSoC in general and specifically for mentors.

 - [Googles GSoC Rules](https://summerofcode.withgoogle.com/rules/)
 - [Googles Mentor Guide](https://google.github.io/gsocguides/mentor/)